-The Chief Executive is appointed by the Trustees to manage the day-to-day operations of the Charity and attends by invitation, along with the Chief Operating Officer, both the Board and the Finance & Risk Committee meetings.
-The Chief Operating Officer and Head of Finance, when established, will also attend the Finance and Risk Committee by invitation.
-The Chief Executive attends, by invitation, the Remuneration & Governance Committee, along with the Chief Operating Officer, and the Office Manager who has responsibility for day-to-day HR matters.
+The Chief Executive is appointed by the Trustees to manage the day-to-day operations of the Charity and attends by invitation, along with the Chief Operating Officer, the Board and sub-committee meetings.
+The Head of Finance also attends the Finance and Risk Committee by invitation.